How was Students for Concealed Carry started?

 Shouldn’t people receive training before carrying concealed handguns?

-In most states CHL/CPL holders have been educated and tested on both the basic rules of gun safety and the laws pertaining to carrying a concealed handgun, threatening to use deadly force, and using deadly force.
+In most states CHL/CCW holders have been educated and tested on both the basic rules of gun safety and the laws pertaining to carrying a concealed handgun, threatening to use deadly force, and using deadly force.
 They have also passed proficiency (shooting) test at a firing range.